SamBennettDev/better-canvas/README.md

 <img src="/images/betterCanvasExample.jpg" width=350px>

-Above is my homescreen on my iphone using the allGradesQR.JPG in widgy.
+<p>Above is my homescreen on my iphone using the allGradesQR.JPG in widgy.

-Scan the below QR code in widgy for this widget.
+Scan the below QR code in widgy for this widget.</p>

 <img src="/images/allGradesQR.JPG" width=350px>